 Serving and Storage Tips

-• Serve this casserole with a side of steamed vegetables, a fresh green salad, or a crusty baguette for a complete meal.
+Serve with a side of steamed vegetables, a lovely green salad, or a sliver of crusty French bread, and you have a meal in itself.

-• To freeze, allow the casserole to cool completely, then wrap it tightly in plastic wrap and aluminum foil.
-Freeze for up to 2 months.
-Thaw overnight in the refrigerator before reheating.
+To freeze, allow to cool completely before wrapping casserole tightly with plastic wrap and covering it with aluminum foil.
+You can freeze it for up to two months.
+Begin the defrosting process with an overnight stint in the refrigerator and then the reheating regime.

 Helpful Notes

-• For a spicier version, add a pinch of cayenne pepper or a dash of hot sauce to the seafood mixture.
+For a curdier flavor, add ground cayenne pepper to taste, or a little more hot sauce to the seafood mix.

 Tips from Well-Known Chefs